-AASB Interpretations Model
+AASB Due Process Framework

-14. Accounting interpretations are issued by the AASB under the AASB Interpretations Model (December 2007).
-Issue proposals are assessed by the AASB.
-Issues relating to interpreting Australian equivalents to IFRS are in the first instance forwarded to the IFRS Interpretations Committee (IFRS IC) for consideration.
-If the IFRS IC does not add the issue to its work program, or if the issue proposal relates to domestic requirements that relate only to not-for-profit entities in the public and/or private sectors, the AASB may decide to form an advisory panel on a topic-bytopic basis.
-The role of the panel is to prepare alternative views and provide recommendations for consideration by the AASB.
-However, the AASB expects that unique domestic interpretations of Australian Accounting Standards will only be required in rare and exceptional circumstances.
+AASB PS2

-15. Until June 2006, guidance on urgent financial reporting issues not dealt with, or not dealt with specifically in accounting standards was provided by the UIG.
+- 18. Accounting interpretations are issued by the AASB under the AASB Due Process Framework.
+This includes issuing in Australia interpretations that have been issued by the IASB.
+Domestic issue proposals are assessed by the AASB and issues relating to interpreting Australian equivalents to IFRS are in the first instance forwarded to the IFRS Interpretations Committee (IFRS IC) for consideration.
+If the IFRS IC does not add the issue to its work program, the AASB will proceed with a domestic interpretation if the issue relates to Australian-specific legislation or circumstances and is widespread, with diversity in practice.
+However, the AASB expects that unique domestic interpretations relating to an IFRS Standard adopted in Australia will only be issued in rare and exceptional circumstances. - 19.
+Until June 2006, guidance on urgent financial reporting issues not dealt with, or not dealt with specifically in accounting standards was provided by the UIG.
 Consensus views were communicated in UIG Interpretations that were prepared by the UIG and issued by the AASB.

-16. Compliance with AASB and UIG interpretations is mandatory by virtue of paragraph 9 of AASB 1048 Interpretation and Application of Standards.
+20. Compliance with AASB and UIG interpretations is mandatory by virtue of paragraphs 6 and 8 of AASB 1048 Interpretation and Application of Standards.